 Hickory, NC 28602-8302

-CVCC maintains an active file of reported crimes in the Safety & Security Office on its Main Campus at 2550 US HW 70 SE, Hickory, NC 28602.
+CVCC maintains an active file of reported crimes in the Safety and Security Office on its Main Campus at 2550 US HWY 70 SE, Hickory, NC 28602.
 The file may be viewed by appointment.
-The statistics can also be found at http://www.cvcc.edu/Services/Safety_And_Security/annual-security-report.cfm
+The statistics can also be found on the Annual Security Report page.

 The CVCC Campus Safety and Security Office provides this report in order to be in compliance with federal statute 20 U.S.C. § 1092(f) The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or better known as the Clery Act.

 This report is prepared in cooperation with the law enforcement agencies in Catawba County and Alexander County.
 Campus crime, arrest, and referral statistics include those reported to the Campus Safety and Security Office and to local law enforcement agencies.
 Each year, notice regarding the availability of this report is provided to employees, students, prospective employees, and prospective students in the following manner: